 Why monitor warfarin use?

-Staying on top of your PT/INR helps you stay healthy
+Staying on top of your INR helps you stay healthy

 Learn how warfarin works